radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

 The following sections describe each recommendation in more details.

-><span style="color:red">**IMPORTANT NOTE - The scenarios provided below are general guidelines and entirely optional.
-You should generate reports as often as required for your deployment.**
+>[!warning] The scenarios provided below are general guidelines and entirely optional.
+You should generate reports as often as required for your deployment.

 ### Analyzing Problems

 If consumers of the RadiantOne service are experiencing problems (time-consuming logins, expected information not being returned...etc.), the access report can be helpful in pinpointing what is happening on the server and diagnosing the problem.

 The instructions in this section assume the following: